guicastrorl/guicastrorl/README.md

 <h2 align="center">Hi, Welcome to my GitHub profile!</h2>
 <h3 align="center">A passionate Data Scientist</h3>
 <p>
 My name is Guilherme Castro, I am from Itajubá, Minas Gerais - Brazil.
-I am mechanical engineer by education but Data Scientist by passion.
+I am Mechanical Engineer by degree but Data Scientist by passion.
 I have interests in subjects related to Artificial Intelligence, with a focus on Data Science, Machine Learning, Deep Learning, Mathematics and Statistics.
 </p>
 <p align="center">